Nuclear Power and Public Safety

 Food Processors And Distributors

-Following a radiological emergency, governmental officials may restrict the movement of food products and withhold them from the marketplace if they are found to be contaminated.
+Following a radiological emergency, governmental officials may restrict the movement of food products and withhold them from the marketplace if they are suspected to be contaminated.
 These products should not be released until they are considered to be safe for consumption, or until a decision has been made to dispose of them.
 You will be instructed how to safely handle and dispose of contaminated food products by the Michigan Department of Agriculture & Rural Development.

 Click here for a list of Cooperative Extension Service Agents.